Frequently Asked Questions

 - Read the Approaching Stanford Handbook, which will be your primary source of information about Stanford.

 - Log into Canvas and review the Approaching Stanford Requirements Checklist, which includes your required Approaching Stanford Forms.
-As a first-year student, the deadline to submit your Forms is June 4, 2021 at noon (12:00 p.m.
-PDT).
+Frosh Approaching Stanford Forms deadline is June 8, 5:00 p.m.
+PDT.
+Transfer Approaching Stanford Forms deadline is June 29, 5:00 p.m.
+PDT.

 - Refer to the Important Dates and Deadlines for Frosh to identify other important communications and deadlines of which you should be aware.

 International students are non-US citizens/permanent residents for whom Bechtel issues visa documents.
-You will receive more information from Bechtel during the summer.
+You will receive more information from Bechtel.
 In the meantime, you can find new international student information on their website or email Bechtel with your questions.
 All international students should:

 - Complete the Initial I-20 or DS-2019 Request form in Bechtel Connect.